OlivierLD/raspberry-coffee/Project.Trunk/SunFlower.v2/README.md

 ### The Device
 The soft of this project is designed to drive [this device](https://github.com/OlivierLD/3DPrinting/blob/master/OpenSCAD/SolarPanelStand/stl/the.full.stand.stuck.stl).
-Its construction is detailed in [its repo](https://github.com/OlivierLD/3DPrinting/tree/master/OpenSCAD/SolarPanelStand).
+Its 3D printing construction is detailed in [its repo](https://github.com/OlivierLD/3DPrinting/tree/master/OpenSCAD/SolarPanelStand).

 #### The _real_ device
 Here is a animation - stop motion - of the real device (first prototype), on 231 minutes, starting before noon, ending after.
 Event if the sky was obviously not clear,